-Show a premade 2D triangle in front of the class to show as an example then build another 2D triangle to show students how to use Strawbees and straws.
-Demonstrate the best way to insert a Strawbee leg into a straw.
+Show a premade 2D triangle in front of the class to show as an example then build another 2D triangle to show students how to use Strawbees and construction pipes.
+Demonstrate the best way to insert a Strawbee leg into a construction pipe.

-For a warm-up, pass out a few Strawbees and straws to everyone and challenge students to build a square in 1 minute.
+For a warm-up, pass out a few Strawbees and construction pipes to everyone and challenge students to build a square in 1 minute.

 At the end of time, have students lift up their creations to share for everyone to see, then lift up yours.
 Let your students know that sometimes they figure out how to build something by experimenting and trying many different ways to build.

 To start building Strawbees structures students will have to learn about designing a base to support their structures.
 They will modify and use their 2D square as part of their base.

 Introduce a prebuilt cube and a pyramid as the 3D versions of the square and triangle an examples.

 Give students about 20 minutes to transform the 2D square into any 3D shape that can stand tall without falling down.

 Mention that the structures that were just built do not stay stationary and can become kinetic with a set of hinges and locks called the Hinge and Friction lock.
 The Tension lock is for holding a construction pipe through the head of the Strawbee in place with a 1-Legged Strawbee squeezed inside and holding it all in place.

 To save on time, present a simple Strawbees example with the image above with at least 2 friction locks. and tension lock to secure loose joints on structures.
 You can refer to the Strawbees Booklet on how to build these as practice before teaching your students.

 Using only Strawbees and construction pipes, you will be giving your students an open-ended prompt for them to build a prototype for the second half of the lesson.